kreynoldsf5/TechSummit2017iWFLab/Modules/module1.md

 * Create 'Service Templates'
 * Allow Service Templates to be used by one or more tenant

-### iWF Tenants
+### iWF Tenants Available Tasks:
 * Deploy 'L4-L7 Services' from service templates to allowed connectors
   * Tenants only see connectors -- not BIG-IP devices
   * The collection of service templates available to a tenant is often referred to as the "Service Catalog".
+* Update your own User's password

 _iWF Administrators do not have the ability to delete L4-L7 services.
 This *must* be done by the tenant._